-Insufficient Employer Acknowledgment - Numerous businesses are reluctant to acknowledge trade unions. so constraining the efficacy of talks.
-Political Party Interference - The political affiliations of labour unions frequently result conflicts of in interest Legal and Procedural Limitations - Labor legislation enforces constraints on strikes negotiation and procedures.
-Weak Union Membership in the Private Sector - The participation of unions in private enterprises limited, diminishing negotiating is power.
+Insufficient Employer Acknowledgment - Numerous businesses are reluctant to acknowledge trade unions, constraining the efficacy of talks.
+SO Political Party Interference - The political affiliations of labour unions frequently result conflicts in of interest.
+Legal and Procedural Limitations - Labor legislation enforces constraints on strikes negotiation and procedures.
+Weak Union Membership in the Private Sector - The participation of unions in private enterprises is limited, diminishing negotiating power.